automata-network/docs/docs/nftfair/introduction.md

-# Introduction
+## Overview

 ![](../../assets/nftfair-image.png){style="zoom:80%"}

-[Automata NFTFair](https://www.nftfair.app/) is A NFT launch platform, designed around principles of fairness and efficacy for a community-led experience is how we would describe NFTFair.
-Metadata exploits pre-sniping are all predatory practices that make it unfair for the average user to get their hands on a new collection, much less obtain rare or lucrative items.
+It comes as a surprise that NFT launches are hardly fair and hurt the very community built around it.
+Users have reasonable expectations of obtaining an item from an NFT collection, but instead find that pre-sniping and metadata exploits - where traits are revealed on-chain before the sale - are so common as to be expected.

+It was in light of these current shortcomings that we sat down and deliberated on what a viable solution could be, and how it would look like.
+It was clear to us that fairness would be a crucial part of such a design.
+With the support of [Conveyor](https://conveyor.ata.network), [NFTFair](https://www.nftfair.app) was launched.

+## Features

+- Unexploitable fairness
+</br> Powered by Conveyor to ensure that metadata is not revealed before the NFT is bought and settled
+- True randomness
+</br> Random numbers directly generated from Silicon, with the option of utilizing Verifiable Random Function
+- Multi-chain support
+</br> EVM/WASM compatible, with support for major ecosystem blockchains such as Ethereum, BSC, and Polygon
+- Gasless transactions
+</br> Intuitive experience to eliminate user friction and complexity

-# About Fairdrops
+## (FIFO) Fairdrops

+Attackers with a technical edge can skip ahead of the queue and interact directly with the smart contract of a new collection.
+The rarest NFTs are snapped up before the average user has a chance to connect their wallet once the sale goes public.
+For an effective launch process, metadata cannot be revealed at any point of the NFT journey from bidding, selection to distribution.

+With NFTFair, first-in-first-out ordering by Conveyor removes any room for exploitation.

+## Mystery Boxes

+Users anticipate the excitement of not knowing the exact item and rarity of an item when they participate in a mystery box collection.
+The surprise, however, can turn sour, when distribution is not truly randomized.
+The assumption that each user has an equal opportunity to mint an NFT with random metadata is just that.

+AT NFTFair, no one, including the hosting nodes, is able to glean the ordering before it has been decided.
+It is out of the question for anyone to favor bids based on undisclosed information, which ensures randomization.

+## Templates
+NFTFair currently supports:

+- FIFO (First-In-First-Out) Fairdrops
+- Mystery Boxes Fairdrops

+More curated template versions coming soon.

 ## Network:

-This platform is compatible with most EVM networks.
-We currently support the hosting of Fairdrop events on the following networks:
+NFTFair is compatible with most EVM networks, and is live on:

 - BSC
+- Polygon

-We are working hard to expand the list of supported networks.
-If your intended launch network is not included in our supported list, please submit a proposal [here](https://docs.google.com/forms/d/e/1FAIpQLScU36yLYWuiL3gXVvy7NwvnY-t4JD0u6XUvhTeaogCzQDzQpw/viewform) or reach out to us at [nftfair@ata.network](mailto:nftfair@ata.network).
+We are also working hard to expand the list of supported networks.
+Share your project with us [here](https://docs.google.com/forms/d/e/1FAIpQLScU36yLYWuiL3gXVvy7NwvnY-t4JD0u6XUvhTeaogCzQDzQpw/viewform) or drop us a [message](mailto:nftfair@ata.network).

-## Fairdrop Templates:
-This platform currently supports two templates, i.e. (1) FIFO (First-In-First-Out) and (2) Mystery Boxes Fairdrops.

-### FIFO Fairdrop
-First-in-first-out vaults enforce the correct ordering of NFT distributions.
-This is all made possible by [Conveyor](https://www.ata.network/conveyor).

-### Mystery Boxes Fairdrop
-Mystery boxes are a more restricted form of FIFO Fairdrop.
-Users who participated in a mystery box fairdrop selects an NFT category, i.e. a collection of token IDs.
-A single token ID is then randomly chosen and not revealed until the transaction has been broadcasted.

-Users are also rest-assured that transaction ordering is determined and correctly enforced in a fair manner.

-We plan to add more templates in the future.

-## Category:
+## Category
-A category defines a collection of NFTs, with a set of configurable properties, such as:
+A category is what defines a collection of NFTs.
+Properties that can be configured include:

 - NFT Contract
 - Range of Token IDs
 - Sales Price
 - Maximum Purchase/Claim Limit

-Fairdrop event organizers must define at least one category before sending NFTs to Fairdrop vaults.
+Projects must define at least one category before sending NFTs to Fairdrop vaults.

-## Fair Sales:
+## Sales
-This platform provides the option to enable Fairdrop sales, i.e. Selling NFTs in exchange for an acceptable form of ERC20 payment tokens.
-NFTs can be differentiated by categories, where prices can be set individually.
+Prices can be set for NFTs in different categories (i.e. collections).
+Proceeds from the sale can be withdrawn from the platform once the launch has ended.

-Each vault only accepts a single ERC20 payment token.
-In other words, it is not possible to price one category at 100 USDC, and the other at 100 BTC.

-You can however, price different categories for different amounts of the same token.
-For instance, 100 USDC for category A and 1000 USDC for category B.
+As each Fairdrop vault only accepts a single ERC20 payment token, it is not possible to price Category A at 100 USDC, and Category B at 100 BTC.
+Projects can choose to price different categories for varying amounts of the same token.
+For example, Category A at 100 UDSC and Category B at 1000 USDC.

-Sales revenue can be withdrawn once the Fairdrop event has come to an end.

-# Costs
+## Costs
-Gas consumption plays a major role on the cost of running Fairdrops.
-This platform provides a gasless transaction experience, powered by [Conveyor](https://www.ata.network/conveyor).
-To provide the true experience of zero-cost transactions for the users, you may opt for relayer-sponsored transactions.

-Relayer-sponsored transactions do not charge ERC20 gas payment from the users.
-The event organizers would bear the full gas cost instead.
-Please reach out to us at [nftfair@ata.network](mailto:nftfair@ata.network), to get a quote and a cost breakdown for enabling relayer-sponsored transactions.

-# Ready to start?
-If you are interested in using our platform and ready to start a Fairdrop, you need to provide us with the following information:

-- The activity name.
-(Example: MOGA Mystery Box Fairdrop)

-- A page title.
-(Example: Come And Obtain Your Own Genesis MOGA!)
+NFT launches on the platform are performed with gasless transactions.
+For users to benefit from zero-cost transactions, projects may choose to opt for relayer-sponsored transactions.
+Projects bear the full gas cost and users do not have to pay for any transaction fees.

+Please reach out to [us](mailto:nftfair@ata.network) for more cost details.

+## To get started
+Make sure you have the below information ready:

+- Activity name.
+Example: Automata NFT Egg Hunt

+- Page title.
+Example: Come and crack your own egg!

-- The start and end time for your fairdrop.
+- Start and end time for the Fairdrop

-- Official website and social media URLs.
+- Official website and social media links

-- A short description to introduce your project.
-(Example: Monster Galaxy is making a mystery box fairdrop to give our players the chance to obtain powerful genesis mogas!
-Don’t lose this opportunity!)
+- Short description to introduce your project.
+(Example: Automata NFT Egg Hunt is a mystery box competition launched and hosted on NFTFair to celebrate the spirit of Easter with the community.)

-- A list of FAQs to let users know about the Fairdrop.
+- List of commmon FAQs

-- A horizontal brand logo, higher than 200px.
+- A horizontal brand logo, more than 200px.
 [Example](https://ipfs.io/ipfs/bafybeihapvgs3ifvv5ts3soxpkez37yo6dln6smlza3smpjjj7dktk7fta/supercar-logo.png)

-- A square brand logo, bigger than 500px.
+- A square brand logo, more than 500px.
 [Example](https://ipfs.io/ipfs/bafybeie5adkgmljzx7qzeulnwnq3laqsne4w5myic6c75kk2sqviqdjtua/supercar-icon.png)

-- A banner related to the theme of the Fairdrop with size 2132x224px [Example](https://ipfs.io/ipfs/bafybeicywiylhs2w6jfofgzhaw3gfnl2pen2u4wgsrmxuu7crlx46uilbe/supercar-banner.jpeg)
+- A banner related to the theme of the Fairdrop, 2132 x 224px.
+[Example](https://ipfs.io/ipfs/bafybeicywiylhs2w6jfofgzhaw3gfnl2pen2u4wgsrmxuu7crlx46uilbe/supercar-banner.jpeg)

-- A small 32x32px square icon for the browser tab bar.
+- A favicon for the browser tab bar, 32 x 32px.
 [Example](https://static.wixstatic.com/media/0653dd_303a21ade8b64ed5bca9f2755b2cb4a5~mv2.png/v1/fill/w_32%2Ch_32%2Clg_1%2Cusm_0.66_1.00_0.01/0653dd_303a21ade8b64ed5bca9f2755b2cb4a5~mv2.png)

-- Once you complete setting up the Fairdrop, you can transfer or mint your NFT to our vault contract, and begin selling.

-- If you wish to enable the wallet connect function with your infura id, you need to provide the id to us.
-Read more about [Wallet Connect](https://walletconnect.com/) and [Infura ID](https://infura.io/)
+Once the setup is complete, projects can then transfer or mint the NFTs to the Fairdrop Vaults.
+If you wish to enable the wallet connect function with your infura id, please share the id with us.
+For context, read more about [Wallet Connect](https://walletconnect.com/) and [Infura ID](https://infura.io/).

-Moreover, you can provide us with the primary color of your brand and some decoration backgrounds to customize and enrich your Fairdrop  activity page.

-That's all, leave the rest to us, and we'll bring you a fantastic Fairdrop.